-On an ISDN line, a nailed connection uses only one B channel.
-Each B channel can be connected to a different leased line to a different destination.
-A Frame Relay link is not channelized and is always 100% nailed up.
+On an ISDN line, a nailed connection uses one of the line's channels.
+A nailed T1 line or a Frame Relay link is not channelized and is always 100% nailed up.

 To make channels available for a nailed connection, you have to designate them for nailed usage by assigning them to a group number.